chenhengwei1999/ISSPA/docs/source/tutorial/user_manual_collection.rst

 Issue & Troubleshooting
 -----------------------

-In the process of compiling the program and using the hardware there may be many problems, some common problems can be referred to this document to try to solve, if you do not find a solution at :doc:`here </appendix/issue_and_troubleshooting>`, you can leave a issue in the ISSPA repository.
+While compiling `ISSPA <https://github.com/chenhengwei1999/ISSPA/>`_ and using the PAV-S vehicle, you might face some problem.
+The solution to a number of common problems can be find :doc:`here </appendix/issue_and_troubleshooting>`; if your problem is not one of the known ones, we invite you to open an issue in the `ISSPA repository <https://github.com/chenhengwei1999/ISSPA/>`_.